2024 Maurice R. Hilleman Essay Contest

-Learn about Dr. Hilleman, and write a 500-600 word essay that answers the question, “How was Dr. Hilleman’s integrity important to his success, and how is integrity important to you?”
-Essay should be written in English using complete sentences and appropriate grammar.
+Learn about Dr. Hilleman, and write a 500- to 1,000-word essay that responds to this prompt: “Dr. Hilleman made his impact on the world through the development of vaccines.
+What scientific issue would you take on if given the chance and why?”
+Essay should be written in English for U.S. submissions and English or French for Canadian submissions using complete sentences and appropriate grammar.
 One entry per person.
-See “Official Rules” at HillemanFilm.com for complete details.
+See “Official Rules” for complete details.

 Winners will receive:

 Cash prize: 1st place US$500; 2nd place US$250